Sometimes, a form is required but you don’t want to enter anything. The form will not allow nothing to be entered as a valid answer:

 /\P{White_Space}/u.test(value)

-Finally, there are some edge-cases to be aware of; oft overlooked characters, not normally deemed to be whitespace.
-Namely, the zero-width non-breaking space (U+FEFF) and the Braille blank character (U+2800).
+Finally, there are some remaining edge-cases to be aware of.
+Namely, the zero-width space (U+200B) and the Braille blank character (U+2800).
+These seem to work the best for submitting “empty” forms, as they are often overlooked, not normally stripped as whitespace.

 See also: spaces